 -

-Theories of International Relations and Foreign Policy: Realism and Its Challengers (Ole R. Holsti, 1995)
+Holsti 1995_Theories of International Relations and Foreign Policy: Realism and Its Challengers

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.